Babi panggang

-Babi panggang refers to a variety of recipes for Indonesian grilled pork dishes, 'babi' meaning pig or pork, and 'panggang' meaning grilled or roasted in the Indonesian language.
+Babi panggang refers to various Indonesian grilled pork dishes, 'babi' meaning pig or pork, and 'panggang' meaning grilled or roasted in the Indonesian language.

+Balinese babi panggang

+Balinese babi panggang, is known as babi guling or babi putar in Indonesian, which in Balinese is known as be guling.
+In Bali, this is a kind of food made from a female or male piglet whose stomach is filled with spices and vegetables such as cassava leaves.
+Then it is baked while being turned (rolled) until cooked, which is indicated by the color of the skin changing to brown and crisp.
+Initially, it was used as a dish at traditional ceremonies and religious ceremonies, but nowadays babi guling is sold as a dish in stalls, restaurants, even certain hotels in Bali.
+Among the best are those in Gianyar.
+This dish is usually served with lawar rice (nasi lawar) and it is a popular dish in restaurants and stalls for Balinese people.

 Batak babi panggang

 Babi panggang Karo and Babi panggang Toba are two similar dishes made by the Christian Batak Toba and Batak Karo of North Sumatra.
+In Toba Batak culture, pigs have important value.
+Apart from being a livelihood, raising pigs cannot be separated from Batak culture.
 Pigs are slaughtered and used in their entirety to make babi panggang—bones for a clear soup, meat (including offal) to be grilled, and blood for a dipping sauce.

 Babi panggang Karo usually accompanied by clear pork bone soup, processed pork blood as dipping sauce, daun ubi tumbuk or mashed sweet potato leaves, and tuak or a drink of nira sap.
-The three dishes are served with plain rice and a sambal andaliman, made from fresh sichuan pepper.
+The three dishes are served with plain rice and a sambal andaliman, made from fresh Sichuan pepper.

 Chinese babi panggang

 In other parts of Indonesia and also Malaysia, where the Chinese are the main pork-eating population, babi panggang may simply be a local term for standard Chinese pork dishes—babi panggang putih is siu yook (燒肉), and babi panggang merah is Chinese char siu (叉燒).